supercid/techdocs-wiki-tmp/GraphQL:-Updating-Products.md

 Mutations can be used to update the product catalog in Nosto.
 The `updateProducts` mutation allows you to update one or more products at a go.

+Any validation errors in the product data are accessible in the response.
+The entire product object is accessible in the response too.
+In the event that a product validation error led to the product to not be updated, the response would contain the errors as well as the invalid product data.

 **Note:** This mutation is currently in beta and may not support mutating all product fields.

 The given example updates the UGC image for product #74 and requests the details of the updated products and any associated errors.